Sublimis/SteadyScreen/README.md

 ## What happens if the service is not installed

 Absolutely nothing.
-Your Views and ViewGroups continue to function as if the SteadyScreen service never existed, and we all get on with our merry lives.
+Your Views and ViewGroups continue to function as if the SteadyScreen service never existed.
+They will never get a callback from the service, so nothing happens.

 ## Enable or disable programatically